Category Archives: Politics

 Pryse party proves it: People want a professional

-Like It has been amazing to me to see a very quiet low-key attorney who never has run for political office garner as much support and enthusiasm in such a short amount of time as Nathan Rowell has.
-Rowell is … Continue reading
+It has been amazing to me to see a very quiet low-key attorney who never has run for political office garner as much support and enthusiasm in such a short amount of time as Nathan Rowell has.
+Rowell is running … Continue reading

 Filed under: Events, Knoxville, Politics | 5 Comments